MineWitherMC/trinium2/Lua_API.md

 	 dependencies.
 	* Function is launched instantly if given mod has already sent its signal.
 * `send_init_signal()`
-	* Runs all functions that are queued behind mod this function is runned from.
+	* Runs all functions that are queued behind mod this function is executed from.

 ### Miscellaneous
 * `string:data()`